lissertations/openrefine/README.md

 As mentioned, this killer feature only work with plain text (that is, text without MARC subfields).
 This workflow is quite convoluted, and you don't have to finish it today!
 This is part of a real workflow that I used at work.

 To strip the MARC subfields from the 100 field:
-1. Facet by 100 field
+1. Put a text facet on the
 2. If there are $e subfields in here, you'll need to split them out into their own column, to be reattached later.
 On the Content column, go to Edit cells > Split multi-valued cells, and use '$e' as the separator.
-Do not delete column, do not guess cell type
+Do not delete column, do not guess cell type.
+This will create a new 'Content 2' column.
-3. Use the following transformation:
+3. Run the following transformation on the 'Content' column:
 `value.replace('$a','').replace('$d',' ').replace('$q',' ').replace('$c',' ').split('$e')[0]`
 4. Go to Edit cells > Cluster and edit, and cluster away!
 5. Adding the subfields back in is slightly convoluted, and there are a couple of things to watch out for:
    * Go to Edit cells > Transform, and paste in the following GREL script `'$a' + value` (this adds the $a to the front of the cell)
    * Repeat, but with this GREL script `value.replace(' (', '$q(').replace(' 1', '$d1')` (this replaces the $d and $q fields.
 But not everything needs to be a $q!)
-10. Text filter > $q > I can see the only two $q fields that ought to be $c fields are '(Zine creator'), so in this particular example I can either edit those two manually, or run a script.
+10. Let's look at the $q fields.
+Run a Text filter and put '$q' in the box.
+You can see the only two $q fields that ought to be $c fields are '(Zine creator'), so here you can either edit those two manually, or run a script.
 Let's run a script > `value.replace('$q(Zine','$c(Zine')`
-11. Manually merge the only one with multiple $e fields because in this case it's easier than the alternative (facet by blank twice).
-Like anything it's a judgment call as to whether manual editing or scripting is easier
+11. One of the fields has two $e subfields.
+Here it's easier to just manually edit the field.
+It's often a judgment call in OpenRefine as to whether it's more efficient to write a GREL script, or just edit a couple of things manually. 🙂
-12. Content 2 column > Facet > Customized facets > Facet by blank (True or false - false! it is not blank! there is a value in it)
+12. In the Content 2 column, go to Facet > Customized facets > Facet by blank.
+This will return a Boolean, or 'true or false' value.
+(Either 'false! it is not blank!' or 'true! there is a value in it')
-13. Text transform on Content column to concatenate the two columns `value + "$e" + cells['Content 2'].value`
+13. Now run a transform on the Content column to concatenate the two Content columns, or bring them together into one column: `value + "$e" + cells['Content 2'].value`
-14. Delete Content 2 column as it's no longer needed
+14. Delete Content 2 column as it's no longer needed: Edit column > Remove this column
-15. Pat yourself on the back
+15. Pat yourself on the back!
+That was really finicky but you did it, well done 🎉

-16. (extra) Checking for errant missed full stops: text filter > \.$ [regex] > invert = this shows all fields that do NOT have a full stop at the end.
-Most of these will be fields with a $d but no $e.
-* Text filter > $d > invert
-* Text filter > $4 > invert
-* Transform `value + '.'`

 ## DOAJ data as DSV (doaj_data.csv)
 *Broader demonstration of the features and capabilities of OpenRefine for typical spreadsheets*

 This dataset (and most of the exercises) are pinched from Library Carpentry.
 It's a slightly messy bibliographic dataset pulled from the *Directory of Open Access Journals (DOAJ)*.
 OpenRefine is happiest with data in this kind of spreadsheet format, so you can do lots of cool things with this.

-*   Split / join multi-valued cells

 ### Things to try